Activities at Mbuluzi

 There is a well-laid out network of trails throughout the game reserve and guests can walk from their lodge, or drive and start a trail from some other point of interest.
 The trails interlink and can be walked individually or connected to make a longer hike.
 As well as the trails there are a number of scarcely used jeep tracks that make for great hiking routes.
 Information on the trail routes can be gained at the reserve reception.
 Be cautious of crocodiles when crossing rivers.

-Mbuluzi Game Reserve is a bird watchers paradise, with over 300 species of birds that have been recorded in Mbuluzi.
-This Includes rarities such as Dwarf Bittern, Narina Trogon, African Finfoot, Grey- headed Kingfisher and Thick-billed Cuckoo.
+Mbuluzi Game Reserve is a bird watchers paradise and is one of the best birding opportunities in Eswatini., with over 300 species of birds that have been recorded in Mbuluzi.
+This Includes rarities such as Dwarf Bittern, Narina Trogon, African Finfoot, Grey- headed Kingfisher, African Cuckoo-Hawk, Eurasian Hobby, and Thick-billed Cuckoo.
 As well as being able to walk around the game reserve tracking down birds there are a number of well-appointed bird hides too.

 Mbuluzi Game Reserve is a perfect place to mountain bike in amongst the big and friendly animals.
 There are a number of single track routes and an extensive jeep track network to explore.
 You will struggle to find better game viewing and bushveld views on mountain bikes than at Mbuluzi.
 Bring your own bikes and gear.
 Be cautious of crocodiles when crossing rivers.